-It’s that time of year again: Leaves are falling, the weather is getting cooler, and Thanksgiving is right around the corner.
+It’s that time of year again: The weather is getting cooler and Thanksgiving is right around the corner.
 Pumpkins are a hallmark icon for autumn, but this fall staple offers more than just a festive decoration and flavor.
-Learn more about why the pumpkin health benefits that are good for you, and (below) try out some of our favorite healthy pumpkin recipes this fall.
+Learn more about why the pumpkin health benefits that are good for you, and try out some of our favorite healthy pumpkin recipes this fall.

 Pumpkins contain protein, fiber, polyunsaturated fatty acids, vitamins, healthy oils, and more.
 They provide essential nutrients like zinc, which is beneficial for bone health, as well as other minerals like potassium, magnesium, and selenium.
 But this vegetable’s bright coloration might just be what makes it most impressive.

 Do you want to eat foods that help you feel better, stay slim, and avoid diet-related diseases?
 Do you want to be healthier by eating delicious “super” foods?

 If so, claim your FREE copy, right now, of the definitive nutrition guide on living a longer, healthier, happier life.

 Pumpkin Health Benefits: Carotenoids

 Carotenoids are the pigments responsible for the yellow to red coloration of many fruits and vegetables, including pumpkins.
 They are powerful antioxidants that remove damaging reactive oxygen species and protect cell membranes and other vital parts of the cell from oxidative damage.